MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 - Improved matching of transactions with ledger entries

    Although the **Match Automatically** action on **Bank Acc.
 Reconciliation** page automatically matches most bank transactions with ledger entries, the rules-based algorithms the automatch operation uses can often result in many unmatched transactions.
 Copilot uses AI technology to inspect remaining transactions and identify more matches, based on the dates, amounts, and descriptions.
 For example, if multiple invoices were paid as one lump sum by a customer, Copilot reconciles the single bank statement line with the multiple invoice ledger entries.
+Go to [Reconcile bank accounts with Copilot](#reconcile-bank-accounts-with-copilot).

 - Suggested general ledger accounts

   For residual bank transactions that can't be matched to any ledger entries, Copilot compares the transaction description with G/L account names, suggesting the most likely G/L account to post to.
-For example, Copilot might suggest that transactions with the narrative “Fuel Stop 24” be posted to the “Transportation” account.
+For example, Copilot might suggest that transactions with the narrative "Fuel Stop 24" be posted to the "Transportation" account.
+Go to [Reconcile bank accounts with Copilot](#transfer-to-gl-account).

 ## Prerequisites

 - Bank reconciliation assist is enabled and activated.
 This task is done by an administrator.
 [Learn more about enabling Copilot and AI capabilities](enable-ai.md).
-- Bank accounts in Business Central that you want to reconcile are linked to an online bank account or set up bank statement import format.
+- Bank accounts in Business Central that you want to reconcile are linked to an online bank account or set up with bank statement import format.
 - You're familiar with bank account reconciliation in Business Central as described in [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).

 <!--H2s.
 Required.
 A how-to article explains how to do a task.
 The bulk of each H2 should be a procedure.-->